nolanlawson/pouchdb-find/README.md

 Provides a simple, [MongoDB-inspired](https://github.com/cloudant/mango) query language that accomplishes the same thing as the [map/reduce API](http://pouchdb.com/api.html#query_database), but with far less code.

 Eventually this will replace PouchDB's map/reduce API entirely.
 You'll still be able to use map/reduce, but it will be distributed as a separate plugin.

-_**Note:** we are in the process of [moving this repo into the PouchDB monorepo](https://github.com/pouchdb/pouchdb/issues/6289).
-Please submit new issues/PRs to [the PouchDB repo](http://github.com/pouchdb/pouchdb/) rather than here._

 Status
 ---